argoproj/argoproj-deployments/README.md

 # argoproj-deployments

-This repository contains the infrastructure definition of the Argoproj [fficial Demo](cd.).
+This repository contains the infrastructure definition of the Argoproj [Official Demo](https://cd.apps.argoproj.io/).
 To learn more about Argoproj, visit [argoproj.io](https://argoproj.github.io/).

 ## Applications